-The essentials on applying for LTFT training
+Applying for LTFT training

-- Find out early where you will be placed.
-It is likely you will share a slot with another LTFT trainee.
-Discuss how you will best use the training opportunities and provide the required service cover - for example, find out when the regional teaching takes place.
-Please contact your RCPCH College Tutor to find out.
+- Discuss with your RCPCH College Tutor how you will best use the training opportunities and provide the required service cover - for example, find out when local / regional teaching takes place so you can organise your rota to optimise your learning opportunities.

 Period of grace

+This is entirely discretionary and decided by your TPD.
 It is fixed term (six months) and not usually pro rata.

 Extra time for LTFT trainees in need of support

-Membership fees are salary based (up to 7th year following qualification).
+British Medical Association - Membership fees are salary based (up to 7th year following qualification).
 A salary link can be claimed by any member whose gross professional income is not expected to exceed £33,724.
 In addition, there are spouse/partner concessionary rates available to married couples or to unmarried partners in a long-term relationship with financial interdependence and a joint home.

-Concessions are available for part-time doctors.
+Medical Protection Society - Concessions are available for part-time doctors.
 Trainees in run-through grades: ST4 – ST7 pay a flat rate, lower grades pay the same fees as full-time.
 There are separate rates for part-time specialist registrars for those working 28 hours and 28 – 40 hours (trainees working 40 hours/week or more pay full-time rate).

+General Medical Council - 50% reduction for anyone with a gross annual income of £21,862.
 You need to complete a lower income discount form.
 Any overpayment of retention fee will be refunded following receipt of form.
 Need to inform GMC when reduction is no longer required.
-NB If not using registration and off the register, then a restoration fee of £410 is payable in addition to annual retention fee.
+If not using registration and off the register, then a restoration fee of £410 is payable in addition to annual retention fee.